Biblical Studies & Early Christianity

 Holly Hillgardner is a Ph.D. candidate in Theological and Philosophical Studies.
 Her dissertation explores theologies of yearning through a study of passionate non-attachment in the medieval writings of Hadewijch and Mirabai.
 More generally, her research and teaching interests include comparative Hindu-Christian studies, mysticism, gender studies, and transformative pedagogy.
 Holly received her B.A. from the University of Texas in Arlington and her M.T.S. from Brite Divinity School.
 She is the 2012-13 Renner Visiting Scholar at Bethany College.

 Michael Oliver received his B.S. in Administration of Justice from Rutgers University and M.Div. from Drew Theological School.
-His areas of interest include theological method, contemporary issues of theological and ethical concern, and poststructuralist philosophy.
+His areas of interest include theological method, contemporary issues of social justice, and poststructuralist philosophy.
 Michael’s work explores the interrelations of and entanglements within these areas, including theology’s engagement with liberation discourses, postmodern complications of this engagement—particularly in feminist, gender, and race studies—and the complex issues of universality and particularity that arise as a result.
 He has served as teaching assistant for Systematic Theology, Philosophical Resources for Theology, and The Church at Worship: Preaching.
 Michael also served as the Financial Officer in the Graduate Division of Religion’s Student Association in 2011-2012.
-He currently serves as the Webmaster for the Theological School and Graduate Division of Religion where he designs web pages and maintains its content.
+He currently serves as Adjunct Instructor at Seton Hall University and is the Webmaster for the Theological School and Graduate Division of Religion where he designs web pages and maintains its content.

 Wang-eun is from Seoul, South Korea.
 Wang-eun earned a Bachelor’s and Master’s of Applied Science from Seoul National University.
 Also, he received an M.Div. from Methodist Theological University (Seoul) and a Th.M. from the Candler School of Theology at Emory University.
 Wang-eun is a first-year Ph.D. student in Theology and Philosophy at Drew University.
 His academic interests are in process theology, the doctrine of creation, and religion-and-science dialogue.
 Additionally, Wang-eun’s research aims at exploring how the theological studies can contribute to communities, which comprise lots of different people.